Finally Falling

 "Finally Falling" is a song by the Victorious cast featuring American actress and singer Victoria Justice.
 The song appeared in a Victorious episode titled "Tori the Zombie".
 The track was officially released on Victorious: Music from the Hit TV Show, the show's debut soundtrack album on August 2, 2011.
 The song was written by Michael Corcoran, CJ Abraham, Dan Schneider, and Drake Bell.
 "Finally Falling" is an upbeat pop rock ballad with lyrics about two people building trust and falling in love.
-It was met with positive reviews from music critics, with some Justice's performance.
+It was met with positive reviews from music critics.
 "Finally Falling" peaked at number ten on the US Billboard Kid Digital Song Sales chart.

 Release

 "Finally Falling" appeared in the Nickelodeon television sitcom Victorious during an episode titled "Tori the Zombie".
 In the episode, Tori (Victoria Justice) is expected to perform "Finally Falling".
 A zombie face mask gets stuck to her face after Cat (Ariana Grande) glues it on her, compromising her ability to perform the track.
 In the end of the episode, Tori ends up performing the song with Beck (Avan Jogia).
 The song was officially released as the eleventh track on the show's debut soundtrack album Victorious: Music from the Hit TV Show on August 2, 2011.